Do Lab Grown Diamonds Hold Their Value?

 Lab-grown diamonds are created in a laboratory by reproducing the same chemical and physical properties as natural diamond crystals.
 Scientists can replicate this process by recreating the Earth’s mantle’s high pressures and temperatures or using advanced technologies such as Chemical Vapour Disposition (CVD) and High-Pressure High Temperature (HPHT).
 As a result, these lab-grown gems have the same visual characteristics, light performance, brilliance, and clarity as a mined diamond but often at a much more accessible price point.

-The use of lab-grown diamonds has several environmental benefits over mined diamonds: reducing energy consumption during production due to avoiding mining processes; reducing waste products; lower pollution levels; and fewer emissions resulting from transport costs associated with shipping mined stones around the world.
-Furthermore – because no mining is involved – there’s no risk of human rights abuses associated with unethical labor practices related to sourcing natural stones.
+Using lab-grown diamonds has several environmental benefits over mined diamonds: reducing energy consumption during production due to avoiding mining processes; reducing waste products; lower pollution levels; and fewer emissions resulting from transport costs associated with shipping mined stones worldwide.
+Furthermore – because no mining is involved – there’s no risk of human rights abuses associated with unethical labor practices for sourcing natural rocks.

 Do Lab-Grown Diamonds Hold Their Value?